 Within this code, you should see (temp, temp).
 This corresponds to the size of your textbox so in order to make it the correct size and editable we need to change this.
 Refer back to the original .psd if you have to but find the size of the text boxes you are trying to make and change the settings from (temp, temp) to, in our example, (100, 100) to (100+temp, 100).
 This will allow the width of the textbox to change but keep the height a locked number.
 Do this for all of your text boxes/sliders.
 Once you are done move each of your Sliders into the “Essential Graphics” window.
 If you want to have your text boxes be able to get smaller as well as larger simply adjust the scale settings to have the first number be negative and the other be positive like -50,50.

-We now have a fully customizable template!
+We now have a fully customizable template for custom motion graphics!

 In order to use it within Premiere Pro simply click “Export Motion Graphics Template” within the “Essential Graphics” window and save it to your Local Library.
 Then open Premiere Pro, open the Essential Graphics window there, Browse and you should see your new Template there.